 Principal listing and maintenance requirements and procedures

-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

-There are no requirements to demonstrate a particular length of trading history, time in operation or track record.
-Nor are there any ownership requirements relating to large stockholdings or holders of a particular nationality.
+There are no requirements to demonstrate a particular length of trading history, time in operation or track record, nor are there any ownership requirements relating to large stockholdings or holders of a particular nationality.
 However, it should be noted that admission to AIM is at the LSE's discretion and no applicant has the right to its securities being admitted to trading on AIM notwithstanding the fact that it meets the requirements of the AIM Rules.

-Further, the Nomad is required to confirm that:
+Furthermore, the Nomad is required to confirm that:

 • The directors of the company seeking admission to AIM have been advised as to the nature of the company's obligations under the AIM Rules for Companies (the AIM Rules).